raikasdev/tusked/README.md

   - New features instantly available
   - New bugs also instantly available

+**About the name**
+Tusked is very similar to Tuskly, which I don't like because it might confuse users.
+But I couldn't come up with a better project name as of yet.
+If you have cool name suggestions, toot them at me, [@raikas@mementomori.social](https://mementomori.social/@raikas)!

 ## Features (💡 = planned)

-- 💡 Feed-wide post editor
+- Feed-wide post editor
 - 💡 Rich post editor (highlighting links, mentions and hashtags)
   - 💡 Support for formatting (only visible to other users of Tusked, via CSS classes)
 - 💡 Popover with user profile when hovering username (allowing to follow without having to click to profile)